imusaeva/terraform-session-october/README.md

 terrfaorm plan
 terraform apply
 ```
-# Terraform init - first command that you always want to run.
+# Terraform init
+First command that you always want to run.
 It is idempotent (run it 1000 times , result stays the same)
 It used to initialized working directory containing terraform configuration files.
 It does 4 things at the background:
 - Copy a source model
 - Backend initialization
 - Child module installation
 - Plugin installation (plugin = feature).
 Terraform has plugin based architecture = has a lot of features.

-# Terraform plan - creates an execution plan.
+# Terraform plan
+Creates an execution plan.
 Whatever you write inside the configuration file it will do a dry run (plan of what will be done with this tasks step by step).
 “Dry run” = run playbook but don’t execute tasks , just show what can happen without running the commands .

-# Terraform apply - executes the task
+# Terraform apply -
+Executes the task